Skip to Main Content

 Planning a Visit: What to Know Before You Arrive

 Piece A Pizza operates from Shop T7 in the Central Terminal Building at O.R.
 Tambo International Airport, on O.R.
 Tambo Airport Road in Kempton Park, Johannesburg (1628).
-Because the venue is inside a working airport terminal, access follows standard airport entry protocols , which means it is reachable without a boarding pass depending on which section of the terminal you're in, though travellers already airside will have the most direct access.
-No booking information is available, and given the format, walk-in is almost certainly the standard approach.
-Pricing, hours, and current menu details are not available in our database at time of publication; confirming those specifics directly at the terminal is advisable.
+Because the venue is inside a working airport terminal, access follows standard airport entry protocols, which means it is reachable without a boarding pass depending on which section of the terminal you're in, though travellers already airside will have the most direct access.
+Walk-in service is the standard approach, and the restaurant operates daily from 6 AM to 10 PM.

 For those whose South African itinerary extends beyond the airport, the country's dining range is considerable.
 La Sosta Restaurant in Swellendam offers a very different Italian-influenced experience in a town that rewards a detour.
 Wolfgat in Saldanha Bay and Orangerie Restaurant in Stellenbosch round out a picture of South African dining that extends well beyond what any transit terminal can offer.